geowittejr/DotNetRazorStockTicker/README.md

 ## Services Library Overview

-The `StockTickerDashboard.Services` project includes:
+The `StockTickerServices` project includes:

-- `IStockService` – defines the contract for fetching stock data
+- `IStockTickerService` – defines the contract for fetching stock data
-- `StockService` – implements API integration and data mapping
+- `StockTickerService` – implements API integration and data mapping
 - `Models/` – contains domain models used across layers
 - `HttpClient` – registered in `Program.cs` via DI for the stock API